shaspire/colproj/README.md

-A project for a college assigment.
+A repo for college assigments.